 What could be better: The Citi Double Cash is a no-frills credit card, so you won’t find any fancy travel or dining perks on it, nor are there any significant travel or purchase protections.
-You also won’t want to use this card for overseas purchases when travel resumes, as the 3% foreign transaction fee will offset the rewards you earn.
+You also won’t want to use this card for overseas purchases, as the 3% foreign transaction fee will offset the rewards you earn.

 The balance transfer offer does come with a 3% fee, though that’s comparable to other credit cards with similar balance transfer features.
 And the Citi Double Cash doesn’t offer a sign-up bonus, which means other cards might be more rewarding right out of the gate, though the Double Cash will catch up with long-term use.